Engin-Boot/capture-behavior-of-a-visit-counter-anudeepthika/needs-facilities.md

   When there is a new visitor in that particular day

   Then update the count
-  And report the visitor count trend to facilities manager during a week of operation
+  And report the visitor count trend to the manager during a week of operation

 Scenario: Alert when seating capacity is full